Former Barcelona and Arsenal midfielder Alex Song has expressed dismay at being sacked by FC Sion, and says he will raise a complaint with FIFA.

 According to Sion, Song and eight team-mates refused the new terms and were dismissed with immediate effect.

-With income severely hit, given the Swiss Super League is suspended, Sion president Christian Constantin is confident the club were acting responsibly in proposing the new wage measures.
+With income severely hit, given the Swiss Super League is suspended, Sion president Christian Constantin is confident the club was acting responsibly in proposing the new wage measures.

 Yet Song, 32, is far from happy with the situation and intends to take legal action, with the Swiss players' union also indicating its support for the footballers in the past week.